 4th International Oblates Congress

-The 4th International Oblates Congress will take place 4-10th November 2017 at the Salesianum just outside Rome, Italy.
+The 4th International Oblates Congress will take place from 4th to 10th November 2017 at the Salesianum just outside Rome, Italy.
 It is aimed at Benedictine oblates, oblate novices and oblate directors keen to discuss, to share, to celebrate, to pray and work together, exploring the Congress theme ‘A way forward – The Benedictine Community in Movement’.

 The official Congress language will be English, with plenum lectures translated into French, German, Italian, Portuguese and Spanish.
 Further language groups can be added if participants contact the organisers and offer to help with translation.